kevinktom/TomFlix/README.md

 1. Frontend and Backend User Authentication
   1. Demo login
   1. Main video upon login autoplays and can be muted/unmuted on the index page
+  1. CRUD functionality allowing user to add and remove from MyList (custom playlist of videos)
+  1. Searchbar implemented with debounce can be used to filter out videos
   1. Movies are split up into genres with the ability for the user to play the video on hover
   1. Videos can be played on a fullscreen video player
   1. Users can navigate to different links on the navbar which display different categories such as Movies & TV Shows